 Receptor-mediated endocytosis is the main mechanism for selective transport of macromolecules into cells.
+Endocytosis supplies cells with essential metabolites but also controls cellular signal reception by extracellular cues.
 Significant progress has been made in elucidating the various steps of endocytosis at the cellular level.
-However, the physiological relevance of many endocytic pathways for organ function remains elusive.

-The main class of endocytic receptors is the LDL receptor gene family (Fig. 1).
-The prototype of the gene family is the LDL receptor that mediates uptake of cholesterol-rich lipoproteins.
-Since other family members also bind lipoproteins, roles for these receptors in lipid metabolism had been anticipated.
-Surprisingly, studies in previous years uncovered many more functions performed by these receptors, changing our perception of lipoprotein receptors from mere cargo transporters to key regulators of numerous physiological processes.
-In particular, the significance of these receptors for development and functional integrity of the central nervous system is noteworthy.
-Yet, studies so far provided just a glimpse at their contributions to neurobiology, with many details still to be uncovered.
+The main class of endocytic receptors is the LDL receptor gene family that mediates uptake of cholesterol-rich lipoproteins in many cell types, a process important for cardiovascular health (Fig. 1).
+Surprisingly, subsequent studies uncovered additional functions performed by these receptors, changing our perception of lipoprotein receptors from mere lipid transporters to key regulators of numerous physiological processes.
+In particular, the emerging role of these receptors in development and functional integrity of the brain is exciting.
+Yet, studies so far provided just a glimpse at their manifold contributions to brain health and disease.

 Whereas studies on the LDL receptor gene family yielded insights into the significance of endocytosis for cellular signal transduction, identification of another group of orphan endocytic receptors, called VPS10P domain receptors or sortilins directed our attention to intracellular cargo transport as cause of human disease.
 Sortilins share structural similarity to a sorting receptor in yeast, suggesting their involvement in intracellular protein trafficking in mammalian cell types.
 While this hypothesis was confirmed by recent studies, including our own work, the many functions of sortilins in human (patho)physiology still remained to be identified.